TUDelft-CITG/OpenTNSim/CODE_OF_CONDUCT.rst

 Scope
 -----

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via official social media channels or accounts, or acting as an appointed representative at an online or offline event.
+This Code of Conduct applies within all community spaces (such as the GitHub environment), and also applies when an individual is officially representing the community in public spaces.
+Examples of representing our community include posting via official social media channels or accounts, or acting as an appointed representative at an online or offline event.

 Enforcement
 -----------

-Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported to the community leaders responsible for enforcement via emailing Research Application Manager Kalle Westerling, kwesterling@turing.ac.uk.
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported to the community leaders responsible for enforcement via contacting the main authors (see AUTHORS.rst).
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.